 The gonads of the male are the testes, which are divided into sections called lobules.
 Each lobule contains one highly coiled seminiferous tubule.
-Each seminiferous tubule consists of various types of cells, including the sustentacular cells.
-Sustentacular cells are also called Sertoli cells (a/k/a nurse cells).
-The sustentacular cells support and nourish developing sperm.
+Each seminiferous tubule consists of various types of cells, including sustenocytes.
+Sustenocytes were formerly known as sustentacular cells, Sertoli cells or nurse cells.
+The sustenocytes support and nourish developing sperm.

 The micrographs associated with this lab review the major male reproductive structures: epididymides, testes, and penis.

 The uterus (womb) is reviewed in this lab, but the other female reproductive organs are discussed in the next lab (gametogenesis), which includes micrographs of the ovaries and the stages of egg (sing: ovum; pl: ova) development within the ovary.